 Banks can also open a separate innovation division, to mastermind their own innovations.
 Yet here there is the potential that new-ideas become little more than a novel side-project, affecting little change.
 And while innovation departments battle with the higher echelons within the "main company" for autonomy, budgets and greater decision making power, agile and bureaucracy light FinTech companies are stealing more ground.

 Established banks should instead reignite their own fire

 Many financial institutions seem to have been missing a trick when it comes to innovation.
 They have access to the mass market and they have an historic amount of data from which to derive user-insights.
 So, instead of focusing on the early-adopters that are drawn to innovative new FinTech products, they should focus on the mass market, and aim to build products that have mass-appeal at less of the cost.

 A new venture should start small.
 Don’t look to over-engineer your product or service too quickly.
 By starting small you can figure out what your customers really value, without the risk of wasting time and squandering budgets.

 Win the dominant design race:

-By making sure that your product or service is designed in an accessible, engaging and human way, you will minimise the amount of reasons for your consumers not to invest their time and energy in your platform.
-It’s vital that your product and service is seen as the “right one”, this can only be achieved if it’s designed, built and marketed in the appropriate way.
+By making sure that your product or service is designed in an accessible and customer-centric way, you will minimise the amount of reasons for your consumers not to invest their time and energy in your platform.
+It’s vital that your product and service is seen as the “right one”, this can only be achieved if it’s designed, built and marketed with your core customers in mind.

 Create strategic alliances:

 In general, established companies should never underestimate the internal resources they have right at their fingertips.
 Brand power, an established reputation, a large and talented workforce and thousands of customers puts them at a huge strategic advantage.
-So why not reignite that fire and outsmart the disruptors from within.
+So why not outthink and outsmart the disruptors from within.